The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 more proof for the authorities to believe me.

-Friday morning I combed through the books.
+Friday morning, I combed through the books.
 I had to discover what Mark was going to tell me.
 By the afternoon, I had

 uncovered several shipments of bread and croissants to people who did not use them.
 Was the bakery a front for some illegality?